0xOneBeing/pension-mgt-app/README.md

 # Pension Management Application

 This application is a web-based Pension Management System designed to help users manage their pension contributions, view statements, receive notifications, and get a preview of their projected benefits.
+Design for this project can be found in this [Figma file](https://www.figma.com/design/yRypAU2tuaxRByls9q4IUn/Pension-Management-Application?node-id=0-1&t=RmL0vvUrld0EUESy-1).

+Visit [this link](https://pension-mgt-app.vercel.app/) for the deployed implementation.

 ## Table of Contents